scottish-government-design-system/designsystem.gov.scot/get-started/installation.md

 sorttype: 'index'
 ---

-We recommend using npm to install our Design System.
+We recommend using npm to install the Design System and compiling the CSS from the source.
 This is because:
-* npm makes it easier for you to stay up to date with any changes or bug fixes
+* npm makes it easier for you to stay up to date with any additions or bug fixes
-* installing with npm gives you some extra options to make quick changes to a component or pattern that you’re using
+* there are some easy component customisation options available to you if you compile the CSS yourself

 ## What you need to do